latticejs/lattice/packages/clap/README.md

 cd myLaticceApp
 npm start
 ```
-This will create a copy of `enterprise-demo` running on `http://localhost:3000`.
+This will create a copy of `basic` running on `http://localhost:3000`.

 ## Commands